Our first breath of life in the 2022 season.

-Obviously I’m blowing this massively out of proportion.
+Obviously, I’m blowing this massively out of proportion.
 An entire summer of offseason workouts will follow this spring camp.
 As well as fall camp, which should truly determine the pecking order of things on the field.
-But it’s hard not to be intrigued by the storylines spring ball has to offer.
+But it’s hard not to be intrigued by the storylines spring ball offers.

-New offensive position coaches.
+Shiny, new offensive position coaches.
 New offense.
 New players.
 Returning players.
 Battles for open positions.
 Answers to our Special Teams woes.
-It’s quite compelling.
+It’s quite interesting.

-Coach Scott Frost put all his chips on the table and bet on himself after restructuring his contract with Athletic Director Trev Alberts, in hopes that some fresh faces and philosophies might quiet the storm brewing over his lack of success on the field.
+Coach Scott Frost put all his chips on the table and bet on himself after restructuring his contract with Athletic Director Trev Alberts, hoping some fresh faces and philosophies might quiet the storm brewing over his lack of success on the field.
 Out with the old.
 In with the new.

 The questions that crop up in spring are numerous and detailed.
 We know how the game should be played.
 We are past the point of simple answers to complex questions and are looking for signs of progress, not just lip service.

 The Huskers are back on the field for the second practice of fifteen total over spring camp.
 We should get a chance to hear more from players and coaches as they build up chemistry before the fall season begins.